Show of hands — how many of you look exactly like her when you’re packing for a trip?

 - Forget sweaters — they’ll only live up to their name.
 Sticking to thin layers is more comfortable and is much easier to pack.
 Plus you won’t have to worry about hyperthermia!

-- Keep in your purse at all times: a hair brush (winter is windy) and plenty of lip balm and good lotion because winter is a dry cranky skin bitch.
+- Keep in your purse at all times: a hair brush (winter is windy), plenty of lip balm, and this amazing lotion because winter is a dry cranky skin bitch.
+This stuff is so thick it takes two hands to squeeze out of the bottle.
+It is the best possible thing this New Englander has found for gross winter skin!

 IN THE END…